 Make the Leaf Shape

-12. Now it is time to make the leaf shape.
+Now it is time to make the leaf shape.
 You can do this several ways to achieve different shapes.
 This one will be generally rounded.
-Fold the top layer of the bottom right corner inwards, aligning along the third horizontal crease from the bottom.
+Fold the top layer of the bottom right corner inward, aligning along the third horizontal crease from the bottom.

-15. Now you can open out the leaf and it's now complete.
+Open out the leaf, and it's now complete.